 Highlight the positives to your team.

 Let’s call it like it is.
 Sometimes employees are not thrilled about changes of any kind.
 Some people don’t gleefully embrace change or fear that their workload may increase.
-Your staff needs to truly understand what the benefits of the changes are in order to get on board with them.
+To train your staff they truly need to understand what the benefits of the changes are in order to get on board with them.
 They are the main point of contact with members, and if they are positively embracing the change, this will percolate throughout the gym.

 Get regular feedback from your staff, and make continuous seamless changes as needed.